Special Program Options

 BS/MS and Dual Degree Programs

 These accelerated dual degree programs permit undergraduates to earn credits toward a master's degree or a doctoral degree.
 Students in BS/MS normally take 6 credits of graduate course work in their senior year.
 Exceptional students with a cumulative GPA higher than 3.5 may take 9 credits of graduate course work in their senior year.
-These credits may be counted toward both a bachelor's degree and a following master's degree if enrollment as a graduate student in the master's degree program occurs within two years of completion of the bachelor's degree.
+These credits may be counted toward both a bachelor's degree and a following master's degree.
+Students are encouraged to pursue graduate study immediately following the completion of the bachelor's degree.
+Students who may wish to start pursuing a graduate degree later should keep in mind that courses expire after seven (7) years.
+The graduate advisor will determine the graduate-level courses taken for the NJIT undergraduate degree that will also count toward the graduate degree.
 After enrollment as a graduate student, those who wish to apply the 6 or 9 credits to the graduate degree program should contact the Office of Graduate Studies.
 Graduate study may be completed full or part-time.

 Full-time undergraduate students become eligible to apply for the BS/MS program after they complete at least five courses in their major and have maintained a GPA of 3.0 or better.
 Students in the Albert Dorman Honors College are pre-approved for the BS/MS program at the time of admission to NJIT but will receive letters about activating their status in BS/MS if their GPA is still above 3.0 and have earned between 57 and 110 undergraduate credits.
 The activation letter will instruct Honors College students about contacting the academic department undergraduate advisor.
 All other students with a 3.0 or better GPA will have to submit an application to the Office of Graduate Studies no later than one year prior to graduation.
 The application will list the graduate courses to be taken in the senior year and requires the signatures of the undergraduate and graduate advisors.
 Applicants must satisfy all university requirements for admission to graduate programs (they must eventually submit an application to Admissions).